 To navigate data retention requires us to define the roles people can have when using Phlo’s applications and systems.
-We call these Data Subjects:
+We call these Data Subject roles:

 PhloApp Users: people who have begun Phlo’s application registration process but not completed it, or an application that has not been verified by our pharmacy team.

 PhloApp Customers: people who have completed Phlo’s application registration process and have a Phlo account that has been verified by our pharmacy team.
-Customers can be thought of as fully registered Users.
+Customers can be thought of as fully registered and verified Users.

-- Active Customers: people who are customers and used the Phlo service at least once in the last 365 days, or who have an account with Phlo and have opened or interacted with Phlo's marketing emails at least once in the last 365 days.
+- Active Customers are people who are customers and used the Phlo service at least once in the last 365 days, or who have an account with Phlo and have opened or interacted with Phlo's marketing emails at least once in the last 365 days.

-- Lapsed Customers are people who have not logged into their Phlo account for more than 730 days or have not opened a marketing email in the same timescale.
+- Lapsed Customers are people who have not logged into their Phlo account for more than 1095 days or have not opened a marketing email in the same timescale.

-Workphlo Users: Phlo employees or contractors who have logged into the WorkPhlo application.
+Workphlo Users: Phlo employees or contract staff who have logged into our internal WorkPhlo application.

-Phlo’s required retention periods across its systems are:
+Phlo’s data retention periods across its systems are:

-Data retention periods are enforced using a combination of automated housekeeping jobs with manual oversight.
+Data retention periods are enforced using automated housekeeping jobs with manual oversight.
 Transactional data, such as prescription orders and financial payment records, will be retained for as long as needed.

 You have the following rights, which you can exercise free of charge: